dataluscorp/browser/toolkit/components/telemetry/docs/internals/integration_tests/index.rst

 Integration Tests
 =================

-The aim of the telemetry-tests-client suite is to verify Firefox collects telemetry probes, aggregates that data, and submits telemetry pings containing the data to a HTTP server.
-The integration tests try to make no assumptions about the internal workings of Firefox and use automation to mimic user behavior.
+The aim of the telemetry-tests-client suite is to verify Datalus collects telemetry probes, aggregates that data, and submits telemetry pings containing the data to a HTTP server.
+The integration tests try to make no assumptions about the internal workings of Datalus and use automation to mimic user behavior.

-The integration test suite for Firefox Client Telemetry runs on CI `tier 1 <https://wiki.mozilla.org/Sheriffing/Job_Visibility_Policy>`_ with treeherder symbol `tt(c)` and is checked in to version control at mozilla-central under `toolkit/components/telemetry/tests/marionette/tests/client <https://searchfox.org/mozilla-central/source/toolkit/components/telemetry/tests/marionette/tests/client/>`_.
+The integration test suite for Datalus Client Telemetry runs on CI `tier 1 <https://wiki.mozilla.org/Sheriffing/Job_Visibility_Policy>`_ with treeherder symbol `tt(c)` and is checked in to version control at mozilla-central under `toolkit/components/telemetry/tests/marionette/tests/client <https://searchfox.org/mozilla-central/source/toolkit/components/telemetry/tests/marionette/tests/client/>`_.